Department of Counseling & Marital and Family Therapy

 Standardized Testing Requirements

 - No standardized testing is required in order to apply.
-Applicants who have taken the Graduate Record Examinations (GRE) General Test are welcome to submit scores, but this is not expected.
+Applicants who have taken the Graduate Record Examinations (GRE) general test are invited to submit scores, but this is not required.

-- Applicants who feel that their Grade Point Averages do not adequately represent their ability to succeed in a graduate program may find it helpful to submit GRE scores for consideration.
+- Applicants who feel that their grade point averages do not adequately represent their ability to succeed in a graduate program may find it helpful to submit GRE scores for consideration.
+For more information on preparing for the GRE, visit USD's Test Prep or call (619) 260-4579.

-- Students will need to pass the CBEST in order to earn the Pupil Personnel Services Credential, but this is not required at the time of admission.
+- Students will need to pass the CBEST in order to earn the pupil personnel services credential, but this is not required at the time of admission.
+Some program applicants may qualify to waive the CBEST requirement.
+Please visit this page to learn more.

 - Applicants must complete a bachelor’s degree prior to beginning the program.
 Applicants may apply prior to completing their bachelor's degree.
 In this case, please submit your most up-to-date transcripts, and if admitted, submit a second set of official transcripts after your degree is conferred.